karthick0502/Building-web-APIs-with-Flask-and-Django/README.md

 - **forms.py**: Module defining Flask-WTF forms for user registration and login (not implemented in this version).
 - **templates/**: Folder containing HTML templates for rendering web pages.
 - **static/**: Folder containing static files such as CSS stylesheets.

+## Django Implementation

+Additionally, this repository includes a zip file containing the Django implementation of the News Scraper project.
+The Django version offers an alternative approach to the original Flask implementation, providing users with a choice of web frameworks to explore.